halimcan/Spark-ile-M-steri-Kaybi-Tahmini/README.md

-# Spark-ile-Musteri-Kaybi-Tahmini
+# Spark-ile-Customer-Churn-Forecasting

-#Müşteri kaybı tahminine yönelik Spark üzerinde model geliştirilmesi
+#Developing a model for customer churn prediction on Spark

-#RandomForest, Logistic Regression ve DecisionTrees algoritmaları kullanılmıştır.
+#RandomForest, Logistic Regression and DecisionTrees algorithms were used.